Sankalp22863/codesign-opt/llvm-project/llvm/docs/ResponseGuide.rst

 Lack of transparency in the outcomes of our Code of Conduct incidents leaves our community without an understanding of how or if the organizers worked to resolve incidents.
-The CoC committee should aim to publish transparency reports, if reports are received, at least 2 times in a calendar year.
+The CoC committee should aim to publish transparency reports, if reports are received, after major events (such as the LLVM Developers' meetings) and on the following dates: Jan 15, April 15, July 15, Oct 15.

 A transparency report consists of 2 parts: